-Dad sat in the driver’s seat, mom to his right, Brian behind her, the looming ceiling of the Lincoln Town Car overheard; like umbrellas at a densely packed London funeral.
-Our bullet drifting dangerously to the right over the center lane every so often, before occasionally being juttered out of the gutter on the left by the warning rubble, all the while heading up the highway in Wisconsin en route to South Dakota for Thanksgiving.
-12 hours worth of fir trees rolling by, snow on top, like powdered sugar on a Christmas cruller, set off by occasional slopes of prehistoric high rocks, like they were tombs for Wooley Mammoths.
+Dad sat in the driver’s seat, mom to his right, Brother Brian behind her, the looming ceiling of the Lincoln Town Car overheard like umbrellas at a densely packed London funeral.
+Our little bullet drifting dangerously to the left over the center lane every so often, before occasionally being juttered out of the gutter on the right by the warning rubble, all the while heading up the highway in Wisconsin en route to South Dakota for Thanksgiving.
+12 hours worth of fir trees rolling by, snow on top like powdered sugar on a Christmas cruller, set off by occasional slopes of prehistoric high rocks that could’ve served as tombs for Wooley Mammoths.

-All you do on marches like that is eat donut holes and listen to Dad drone on about Willie Mays, or the radio, when Dad went quiet.
-We would catch a new station every so often due to the low frequency range of those smaller stations back then, so you’d re-hear the same hour of talk radio; each station would play the same shows but with different start times, to account for local news and programming.
-Dad only went quiet for one man: Rush Limbaugh.
+All you do on marches like that is eat donut holes, watch Dad drink beers at rest stops, and listen to either 1.
+The old man drone on about Willie Mays and how the Korean War cheated him out of breaking Babe Ruth’s homerun record or 2.
+The radio during those moments when Dad went glassy-eyed quiet.
+Radio is spotty driving through nothing and we would catch a new station every so often due to the poor range of those low-frequency towers.
+Because each station would play the same shows — but with different start times, to account for local news — you’d re-hear the same hour of talk radio.

-You don’t get to pick your parents and you don’t get to pick what your parents listen to.
+My talkative father only went quiet for one man: Rush Limbaugh; you don’t get to pick your parents and you don’t get to pick what your parents listen to.
 One of the things Rush would do every year was read what he called the “True Story of Thanksgiving.”
-This is what captivated Dad, hour after hour as we picked up another recording, like a record refusing to go to the next song.
+This is what captivated Dad, hour after hour, a record refusing to go to the next song, a book with only one chapter.

 THE TRUE STORY OF THANKSGIVING